websanco/liferay-learn/docs/dxp/latest/en/using-search/getting-started/searching-for-content.md

 ## Searching for Liferay Objects

 Liferay 7.4 includes [Liferay Objects](../../developing-applications/developing-low-code-applications/objects.md), a GUI-driven application-building framework.
-Fields of each Object's definition can be declared searchable; Object Entries (the records submitted by the application's users) can then be queried returned in the Search Results widget.
+Fields of each Object's definition can be declared searchable; Object Entries (the records submitted by the application's users) can then be queried and returned in the Search Results widget.

 ```{important}
 The scope of the Object determines how it must be searched: